 What to Expect After the Procedure/Instructions

-To prevent and/or minimize swelling apply ice packs at 15-minute intervals to the surgical area for 2 hrs.
+To prevent and/or minimize swelling, apply ice packs at 15-minute intervals to the surgical area for two hours.
 After 24 hours, apply warm compresses to the area to relieve swelling.
-Swelling is a natural part of the healing process and can be expected for 3 days to several weeks depending on the nature and extent of the surgery.
+Swelling is a natural part of the healing process and can be expected for three days to several weeks depending on the nature and extent of the surgery.

-Following most surgical procedures there may or may not be pain, depending on your threshold for pain.
+Following most wisdom teeth removals and tooth extractions, there may or may not be pain, depending on your individual threshold.
 You will be provided with medication for discomfort that is appropriate for you.
 In most cases, a non-narcotic pain regimen is sufficient.
 If a narcotic was prescribed, follow the directions carefully.
-If you have any questions about these medications in interacting with other medications you are presently taking, please call our office first, your physician and/or pharmacist.
+If you have any questions about these medications interacting with other medications you are presently taking, please call our office first, then your physician and/or pharmacist.

-- DO NOT exercise or do heavy lifting for 3 to 5 days after surgery.
+- DO NOT exercise or do any heavy lifting for 3 to 5 days after surgery

 When Should You Notify the Doctor?

-- If profuse bleeding continues after 3-4 hours of applied pressure.
+- Profuse bleeding that continues after 3-4 hours of applied pressure

-- If the pain and/or swelling increase after the third day.
+- Pain and/or swelling that increases after the third day

-- If an oral bandage becomes dislodged prior to the third day.
+- Oral bandage becomes dislodged prior to the third day

 - Allergic reactions to medications such as skin rashes, hives, elevated temperature, increased and/or erratic heart rate, nausea/vomiting, dizziness/fainting, or blurred vision